Pseudolocalized Three-Dimensional Solitary Waves as Quasi-Particles: Coarse-Grain Description using the Field of a Single QP

-This means that due to the convention with the minus sign, in the case of positive amplitude $A>0$, we have a positive \emph{pseudovolume}.
-It is interesting to note that the magnitude of ${\beta}$ does not affect the numerical value of the \emph{pseudovolume}.
-The latter is just a number which does not depend on $\beta$.
+This means that, due to the convention with the minus sign, in the case of positive amplitude ($A>0$), we have a positive {pseudovolume} ($\mathfrak{v}>0$).
+It is interesting to note that the {pseudovolume} does not depend on $\beta$.

-The introduction of the pseudovolume allows us to understand better the notion of anti-particle.
+The introduction of the pseudovolume allows us to better understand the notion of anti-particle.
 The mass of an anti-quasi-particle (anti-QP) is positive, while the volume is negative.
-In the response to a force, the amti-QP (negative volume) will behave as matter but when it overlaps with a QP (positive volume) they will cancel over each other.
+In the response to a force, the anti-QP (negative volume) will behave as matter but when it overlaps with a QP (positive volume) they will cancel over each other.

-\section{Coarse-grain Description of the Field of Two Pseudolocalized QPs}
+\section{Coarse-Grain Description of the Field of Two Pseudolocalized QPs}

-The main idea of VA is to use a reasonable approximation for the shape of the one-wave solution and then, from the continuous Lagrangian, derive the discrete Lagrangian and the laws of motion for the centers of the QPs involved.
-When a CGD is attempted, the shapes of the QPs are taken to be the shape of a single, stationary, propagating solitary wave.
+The main idea of VA is to use a ``reasonable'' approximation for the shape of the one-wave solution and then, from the continuous Lagrangian, derive the discrete Lagrangian and the laws of motion for the centers of the QPs involved.
+When a CGD is attempted, the shapes of the QPs are each taken to be the shape of a single stationary solitary wave.
 For the case under consideration, we stipulate that

-where $k$ assumes the values $L$ for the left QP and $R$ for the right QP.
-Here the constraint is acknowledged that the QPs are supposed to move only along the axes that connect their centers ($z$-axis in the adopted notations).
-The case of two equal radial peakons ($A_L=A_R=1$) with $\beta=1$ is depicted in Fig.~\ref{fig:TwoRadialPeakons} for two different distances between their centers.
+where $k$ assumes the ``value'' $L$ for the left QP and $R$ for the right QP.
+Here, the constraint acknowledges that the QPs are supposed to move only along the axes that connect their centers ($z$-axis in the adopted convention).
+The case of two identical radial peakons ($A_L=A_R=1$) with $\beta=1$ is depicted in Fig.~\ref{fig:TwoRadialPeakons} for two different distances between their centers.

-In order not to obscure the main idea, we will not consider here the dependence of shape on the phase speed $c_i:=\dot Z_i(t)$.
+In order not to obscure the main idea, we will not consider here the dependence of shape on the phase speed(s) $c_k:=\dot Z_k(t)$.
 This amounts to the assumption that the phase speeds are small.
 Such an assumption is strictly valid only at the initial stage after the QPs are allowed to move under the forces that arise due to the presence of other QPs.

 For the time derivative of the function $u$ from Eq.~\eqref{eq:two_QPS}, we find (see the one-QP case from Eq.~\eqref{eq:time_detiv_1QP}):